I entirely share the universal delight in the intoxicating language of Patricia Lockwood, with her passion for the mind-expanding power of words.

 I’d been preparing my whole life for this question.
 “First of all, blood.
 BLOOD.
 Second of all, thorns.
 Third of all, put dirt on your forehead.
 Do it right now.
 Fourth of all, Martin Luther was a pig in a cloak.
 Fifth of all, Jesus is alive, but he’s also dead, and he’s also immortal, but he’s also made of clouds, and his face is a picture of infinite peace, but he always looks like one of those men in a headache commercial, because you’re causing him such suffering whenever you cuss.
 He is so gentle that sheep seem like demented murderers in his presence, but also rays of light shoot out of his face so hard they can kill people.
 In fact they do kill people, and one day they will kill you.
 He has a tattoo of a daisy chain on his lower back and he gets his hair permed every eight weeks.
 He’s wearing a flowing white dress, but only because people didn’t know about jeans back then.
 He’s holding up two fingers because his dad won’t let him have a gun.
 If he lived on earth, he would have a white truck, plastered with bumper stickers of Calvin peeing on a smaller Calvin who is not a Catholic.”

 What else could I do but tease them?
 I had no real power; it was men like these who were in charge of my life.
 If they decided tomorrow I had to cover my hair or wear skirts or pray separately, or be barred from reading certain books, or take certain pills and not take others, or be silent in the presence of men, I would have to do it.
-To have that bald display of power on display in your home every day, pretending to arch over and protect you—it does something to a person.
+To have that bald dynamic of power on display in your home every day, pretending to arch over and protect you—it does something to a person.
 The seminarian calls women “the tabernacle of life”.
 The tabernacle, if you do not know, is an ornamental box that is largely important for what it holds.
 It is shut up and locked when the men go away, so the consecrated elements inside cannot be stolen.

 People do sometimes accuse me of blasphemy, which is understandable, and which is their right.
 But to me, it is not blasphemy, it is my idiom.
 It’s my way of still participating in the language I was raised inside, which despite all renunciation will always be mine.